devkmaan/Quote-Web-app/README.md

 ## Page design

-* Envato Elements is where I got the bottom graphics (paid)
+* Envato Elements is where I got the bottom graphics

 * Used the website Canva to create the banner